LordEidi/wombag/README.md

 Point your Wallabag client to the root of **Wombag**.
 The rest should work as expected.

-If you want to play around with the API for a bit, you might be interested in these curl examples:
+If you want to play around with the API for a bit, you might be interested in these curl examples (replace 0.0.0.0 with your domain or IP):

 * add entry: _curl -X POST 'http://0.0.0.0:8081/api/entries/' --data 'url=http://test' -H 'Content-Type:application/x-www-form-urlencoded' -H "Authorization: Bearer (your access token)"_